Saturday, July 27, 2013

 STEP 4: cut out the cuteness

-When your blocks' decor arrives in the mail from Heritage Makers (and you're finished with your happy dance), cut out the pieces.
-Use a paper cutter or scissors--whatever you'll be happy with.
+When your blocks' decor arrives in the mail from FOREVER (and you're finished with your happy dance), cut out the pieces.

 STEP 5: adhere the cuteness to the blocks